puppetlabs/pcp-specifications/cthun_rpc/terminology.md

 ### Non-blocking action

-action for which the agent replies with a response message containing a pointer to the action outcome; the response is sent as soon as the action execution starts and the outcome will be made available successively by the *status* action
+action for which the agent replies with a provisional response message containing a pointer to the action outcome as soon as the action execution starts; when the action terminates, its outcome will be sent back to the controller in case it requested that by flagging the *notify_outcome* field

-### Status Action

-action that implements the *status query* capability, by which an agent provides the status of a non-blocking action; it also provides the action outcome, once the action execution is completed

 [1]: ../cthun/terminology.md